Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Nonperturbative QED in Strong External Fields

-Perturbative methods in QED and other quantum field theories can become inadequate for several reasons, two of which are particularly relevant in the context of SFQED.
-(1) Perturbative QFT is based on expanding around the free, noninteracting theory, where interactions are treated as small corrections.
+Perturbative methods in QED and other quantum field theories can become inadequate for several reasons, two of which are particularly relevant in the context of SFQED. \begin{enumerate} \item Perturbative QFT is based on expanding around the free, noninteracting theory, where interactions are treated as small corrections.
 This assumes that the physical effects of interactions can be added incrementally.
-However, in strongly driven systems, nonlinear dynamics can arise where effects feed back and amplify in ways that are not proportional to the initial interaction, requiring a nonperturbative description.
-(2) The perturbative approach assumes that higher-order terms in the expansion of observables decrease rapidly enough to ensure convergence.
-Both assumptions can fail in the presence of very strong background fields.
+However, in strongly driven systems, nonlinear dynamics can arise where effects feed back and amplify in ways that are not proportional to the initial interaction, requiring a nonperturbative description. \item The perturbative approach assumes that higher-order terms in the expansion of observables decrease rapidly enough to ensure convergence. \end{enumerate} Both assumptions can fail in the presence of very strong background fields.
+More generally, it is important to note that perturbative expansions in QED are not convergent even at weak coupling.
+As argued by Dyson~\cite{Dyson:1952tj}, the perturbative series in the fine-structure constant is asymptotic, so nonperturbative effects are in principle always present, although they are negligible in weak-field regimes.

-When categorising an electromagnetic field as strong or weak, a scale for field strength, as well as a geometry, is implied.
-QED establishes such a scale using the electron mass $m_e$, the elementary charge $e$, and the reduced Compton wavelength $\lambda_c = \frac{\hbar}{m_e c}$, where $\hbar$ is the reduced Planck constant and $c$ the speed of light in vacuum~\cite{Gonoskov:2021hwf}.
-According to the Heisenberg uncertainty principle $\Delta E \Delta t \geq \frac{\hbar}{2}, $ the vacuum is subject to constant vacuum fluctuations~\cite{Mainland:2021ntg}.

-If the field is strong enough to provide the necessary energy $E = m_e c^2$ for the rest mass of a real particle-antiparticle pair during the fluctuation time $\Delta t$, such pairs can materialise.
+When categorising an electromagnetic field as strong or weak, a scale for field strength is implied.
+QED establishes such a scale using the lowest-mass fundamental charged pair, an electron--positron pair, with the electron mass $m_e$, the elementary charge $e$, and the reduced Compton wavelength $\lambda_c = \frac{\hbar}{m_e c}$, where $\hbar$ is the reduced Planck constant and $c$ the speed of light in vacuum~\cite{Gonoskov:2021hwf}.
+According to the energy--time uncertainty relation, $\Delta E \Delta t \geq \frac{\hbar}{2}$, the vacuum is subject to constant vacuum fluctuations~\cite{Milonni:1994xx, Mainland:2021ntg}.
+If the field is strong enough to provide the necessary energy $E = 2 m_e c^2$ for the rest mass of a real electron--positron pair during the fluctuation time $\Delta t$, such pairs can materialise.
 This process can be understood as field-induced tunnelling, wherein the pair is effectively pulled out of the vacuum, transforming from virtual to real particles.
-For the creation of the lowest-mass fundamental charged pair, an electron-positron pair, this occurs at the \textit{Schwinger limit}, (Sauter-) Schwinger field, or critical field strength~\cite{Gonoskov:2021hwf},
+This occurs at the \textit{Schwinger limit}, (Sauter-) Schwinger field, or critical field strength~\cite{Gonoskov:2021hwf},